uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Get-started.rst

 Important notes
 ---------------

-Some functions are **static**
+Some methods are **static**
 and can be called without creating an object.
-Like that:
+For example:

 .. code-block:: javascript

-   var result = Module.<UnoSemuxSomeClass>.<someStaticFunctionName>();
+   var result = Module.UnoSemux<SomeClass>.<someStaticMethod>();

-Other functions are members of some classes.
+Other methods are members of objects of certain classes.
-At first you have to create an object of certain class and then to call its methods:
+So at first you have to create an object of certain class and then to call its methods.
+In fact, in this library almost always objects are created by some factory method, e.g.:

 .. code-block:: javascript

-   var myClass = new Module.<UnoSemuxSomeClass>;
+   var myObject = Module.UnoSemux<SomeClass>.<someFactoryMethod>();
-   var result = myClass.<someMethod>;
+   var result = myObject.<someMethod>();

 All functions return a result object that always has two important fields - ``error`` and ``res``:

 - ``result.error`` - if successful, takes an ``undefined`` value;
 - ``result.res`` -  contains the result.

+and **never** throw exceptions.

 Typical usage
 -------------